dillagr/dillagr.github.io/how-to-buy/index.md

 ## _FAQ: How to Buy a Helium Hotspot/Miner?_
 If you want to buy a hotspot/miner, here's how..

 First, let me tell you why I chose the Linxdot Helium Miner.
 First and foremost, since I live in the Philippines, the Linxdot supports the Lora frequency of AS923-3.
 And the other clinching factor is the Instant-Sync.
-While other miners take 2-3 hours to sync to the blockchain, the Linxdot can do it in less than an hour!
+While other miners take 2-3 days to sync to the blockchain, the Linxdot can do it in less than an hour!

 Another significant factor is they will ship the hotspot/miner to my address.
 This is very convenient in my honest opinion. **And in my experience they will ship it for FREE!**